redocmath/redocmath.github.io/_posts/2024-06-01-Tournament-of-Towns-2023-2024.md

 ---

 ## Introduction
-Here are my approaches to *Tournament of Towns 2023/2024* (Fall 2023, Senior A-level.)
+Here are my approaches to some problems in *Tournament of Towns 2023/2024* (Fall 2023, Senior A-level.)
 I've heard a lot about *Tournament of Towns*, but this is my first try to solve problems in *Tournament of Towns*.
 I recorded time taken to solve each problem, to express how that problem was difficult for me.

+<p style="color: red">These are not perfect solutions; they're my approaches (brief solutions), so there might be some logical loophole.
+Please let me know via comments :)</p>

 Check out the problems at [here](https://artofproblemsolving.com/community/c3683569_20232024_tournament_of_towns)!